 Trip to the Moon

-A year later, Edwin Porter continued to formalize the writing process with The Great Train Robbery.
+A year later, Edwin Porter continued to formalize the scriptwriting process with The Great Train Robbery.
 The filmmaker wrote lengthier descriptions for each scene, and formatted these descriptions in a manner that is now called the Master Scene script.

 The Continuity Script (1920s — 1948)